fygar256/general-assembler-axx/README.md

 .org 0x800,p
 ```

-.org changes the value of the location counter.
-If `,p` is added, if the previous location counter value is smaller than the value specified by .org, it will be padded to the value specified by .org.
+From the assembly line. .org changes the location counter value.
+If `,p` is specified, and the previous location counter value is smaller than the value specified by .org, it will be padded to the value specified by .org.

 #### Alignment

-If you enter .align 16 from an assembly line,
+If you specify:

 ```
 .align 16
 ```

-it will align to 16 (pad with the bytecode specified by .padding up to an address that is a multiple of 16).
-If you omit the argument, it will align to the value specified by the previous .align or the default value.
+From the assembly line, it will be aligned to 16 (padded with the bytecode specified by .padding up to an address that is a multiple of 16).
+If the argument is omitted, it will be aligned to the number specified by the previous .align or the default value.

 #### Floating point, number notation

-For example, suppose you have a processor that includes floating point operands, and `MOVF fa,3.14` loads the float 3.14 into the fa register, with the opcode being 01.
+For example, suppose there is a processor that includes floating point operands, and `MOVF fa,3.14` loads the float 3.14 into the fa register, with the opcode being 01.
 In this case, the pattern data is

 ```
 MOVF FA,!d ::0x01,d>>24,d>>16,d>>8,d
 ```

-If you pass `movf fa,flt(3.14)` to the assemble line, the binary output will be 0x01,0xc3,0xf5,0x48,0x40.
+If `movf fa,flt(3.14)` is passed to the assemble line, the binary output will be 0x01,0xc3,0xf5,0x48,0x40.
 If flt is dbl, it is a double precision floating point, and if it is qad, it is a quadruple precision floating point.

-In the current specifications, x in flt(x) and dbl(x) can be an expression, but x in qad(x) can only be a constant.
+In the current specification, x in flt(x) and dbl(x) is allowed to be an expression, but x in qad(x) can only be a constant, and nan, inf, and -inf are only handled in flt(x), dbl(x), and qad(x).

 Prefix binary numbers with '0b'.

 Prefix hexadecimal numbers with '0x'.

-#### string
+#### String

 `.ascii` outputs the bytecode of a string, and `.asciiz` outputs the bytecode of a string with 0x00 at the end.